hund030/TeamsFx_Wiki_review/Configure-Outlook-Add-in-capability-within-your-Teams-app.md

 - You have a Microsoft 365 account to test the application.
 For example, an *.onmicrosoft.com account.
 - Your Micrsoft 365 account has been added as an account in desktop Outlook.
 See [Add an email account to Outlook](https://support.microsoft.com/office/add-an-email-account-to-outlook-e9da47c4-9b89-4b49-b945-a204aeea6726)
+- To deploy the Teams app to Azure as described in the last section of this article, you need an Azure account to an Azure subscription.
+Create your free Azure account if you don't already have one by using the link [Free Azure account](https://azure.microsoft.com/free/).

 ## Overview